great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_metadata_stores.md

 ## Identify your Data Context Expectations Store

-Your Expectations Store configuration is provided in your <TechnicalTag tag="data_context" text="Data Context" />.
+Your Expectations Store configuration is provided in your Data Context.
 Open ``great_expectations.yml`` and find the following entry:

 ```yaml
 expectations_store_name: expectations_store